Hong Kong itinerary Day 1: Iconic Hong Kong Island and the Star Ferry

 No trip to Hong Kong is complete without a visit to Victoria Peak, the city’s most famous vantage point.
 Rising 552 meters above sea level, it has been a symbol of prestige since colonial times, when only the wealthiest expatriates were allowed to live there.
 Today, it’s open to everyone, and the views are nothing short of breathtaking.

 The journey up is half the fun.
-The Peak Tram, first opened in 1888, is one of the world’s oldest funicular railways.
-Originally powered by coal‑fired steam engines, it was a lifeline for residents of the Peak.
-Today, it’s a modern electric tram, but the steep incline (up to 27°) still makes skyscrapers appear to tilt as you ascend.
-Best time to visit is the early morning when there is a smaller crowd, or late afternoon to catch the golden hour and sunset.
-Evening views are spectacular, but queues can be long.
+The Peak Tram, which first opened in 1888, is one of the world’s oldest funicular railways and was once a vital lifeline for residents of the Peak.
+Today it runs as a modern electric tram, but the steep incline (up to 27°) still makes the skyscrapers outside your window look like they’re tilting as you climb.
+The best times to visit are early morning, when there are fewer people, or late afternoon if you want golden hour light and sunset views.
+Evenings are spectacular too, but be prepared for longer queues.

 When you’re ready to descend back to Central, you have a few transportation options: